 The way weather patterns change, it’s a good idea to record when the first signs of a spring flush appears on your farm, as this is the key to deciding when lambing and calving should start.
 Running out of feed for lactating animals suckling their offspring, and causing a nutritional check at this critical stage can be disastrous.
-This is when young animals need all the milk they can get and they are also building up their immunity from their dam’s milk.
+This is when young animals need all the milk they can get and they are also building up their immunity from their dam’s colostrum and early milk.

 Applying nitrogen to give spring pastures a boost has been a standard recommendation for many years.
 But now with more concern over N in the environment, any N applied should be done with care, especially to avoid waterways and drains, and only applied in small applications of no more than 25kg N/ha at a time.

-Nitrogen fertiliser will only work well if soil temperatures have warmed up above 6 C, the soils not waterlogged, and the sun is shining most days.
+Nitrogen fertiliser will only work well if soil temperatures have warmed up well above 6° C, the soils not waterlogged, and the sun is shining most days.
 Then you can get a good 10:1 response or better which is 10kg of pasture Dry Matter for every 1kg of N in the fertiliser applied.
 This could happen in a couple of weeks or less, but if it’s cold and miserable, it may take three weeks or more and the response could be lower.

 But remember that a response to nitrogen will only be worth the cost if the other main nutrients in the soil (P and K) are at optimal levels.
 So it would be a good idea to check when the last soil test was taken and what may need to be fixed.
 The pH of the soil is the first one to check and put right with lime.